Metabase Alternative: Open-Source Agentic Analytics

 Can I self-host like Metabase?

-Yes. docker compose up -d gets you running in minutes.
-The GitHub repo covers production deployment with TLS via Caddy.
+Yes. npm install -g @bonnard/cli and npx @bonnard/cli init --self-hosted followed by docker compose up -d gets you running in minutes.
+For Cloud, use bon init instead.
+The GitHub repo covers production deployment.

 Does Bonnard have a visual query builder?